-Dr. Landreneau earned his undergraduate degree from Louisiana State University and earned his medical degree through the school’s medical program in New Orleans.
-His residencies in general surgery and then thoracic surgery were completed at the University of Texas in Dallas and at the University of Michigan.
+Dr. Landreneau earned his undergraduate degree from Louisiana State University and his medical degree through the school’s medical program in New Orleans.
+He completed his residencies in general surgery and thoracic surgery at the University of Texas in Dallas and the University of Michigan.

 Innovative Mesothelioma Treatments in Louisiana

-Dr. Landreneau also serves many other roles in several positions.
+Dr. Landreneau also serves many other roles in several positions in the Pittsburgh area.
 He belongs to the Alliance Cancer Cooperative Group, is an investigator for the American College of Surgeons Oncology Group, and is a fellow of the American College of Surgeons.
 Dr. Landreneau has also won many awards for his work, including the Thoracic Surgical Teaching Award and Health Care Hero Award, and has published more than 500 journal articles.Get Your FREE Mesothelioma Packet

 Mary Ellen Ellis has been the head writer for Mesothelioma.net since 2016.
 With hundreds of mesothelioma and asbestos articles to her credit, she is one of the most experienced writers on these topics.
 Her degrees and background in science and education help her explain complicated medical topics for a wider audience.
 Mary Ellen takes pride in providing her readers with the critical information they need following a diagnosis of an asbestos-related illness.